aniketh0418/Finance-Data-Processing-and-Access-Control-Backend/SYSTEM_DOCUMENTATION.md

-# Zorvyn Backend System Architecture
+# Finance Data Processing and Access Control Backend

 This document provides a holistic view of the internal construction, module breakdown, and architectural decisions made for the Zorvyn Finance Analytics Backend.